 Risas y Sonrisas Spanish for Kids is a multi-sensory, conversational Spanish course that can be used in elementary school from kindergarten through fifth grade.
 While the program is designed primarily for children who can read, non-readers learn a great deal through the animated songs, games, practical Q&A, and signing with ASL.

 Children learn through repetition, but with Risas y Sonrisas, repetition is always different.
-This is a true multi-sensory program that uses music, playing games, listening to and watching videos with songs and skits, movement (including sign language), color-coding words, pictures, reading, role-play, drawing, and writing.
+This is a true multi-sensory program that uses music, games, videos with songs and skits, movement (including sign language), color-coding words, pictures, reading, role-play, drawing, and writing.
 Lessons cover the basics such as alphabet, numbers, colors, shapes, family, days, months, seasons, weather, directions time, emotions, and greetings, as well as themes including the body parts, school, food, the house, opposites, verbs, animals, occupations, places, and clothing.
 Each chapter includes a skit that combines vocabulary with conversation and a “cultural point” such as a page about piñatas.

 The Homeschool Program is designed to be used with small groups of students.
 It’s the small version of the original school program.
 It will work for teaching one to four students, although you will need extra sets of student workbooks for each additional child.
 The program is ideal for at least two students since there are interactive skits and other games and activities that are more fun when done by two or more students.